erthward/phen_asynch/README.md

 ### run climate-distance analysis:
-1. Run `asynch/anal/clim_dep/compare_phen_clim_geog_dist.py` to run all iterations of the analysis of the latitudinal trend in the phenological distance~climatic distance relationship and produce the analysis summary in **Fig. XXX**.
+1. Run `asynch/anal/clim_dep/compare_phen_clim_geog_dist.py` to run all iterations of the analysis of the latitudinal trend in the phenological distance~climatic distance relationship and produce the analysis summary figure.

 ### run iNaturalist flowering-phenology analysis: